 Restricted Stock Unit Awards.
-The compensation committee will be authorized to grant restricted stock unit awards, which will be subject to the terms and conditions established by the compensation committee.
-A restricted stock unit award, once vested, may be settled in a number of shares of our common stock equal to the number of units earned, in cash equal to the fair market value of the number of shares of our common stock earned in respect of such restricted stock unit award or in a combination of the foregoing, at the election of the compensation committee.
-Restricted stock units may be settled at the expiration of the period over which the units are to be earned or at a later date selected by the compensation committee.
-To the extent provided in an award agreement, the holder of outstanding restricted stock units shall be entitled to be credited with dividend equivalent payments upon the payment by us of dividends on shares of our common stock, either in cash or, at the sole discretion of the compensation committee, in shares of our common stock having a fair market value equal to the amount of such dividends (or a combination of cash and shares), and interest may, at the sole discretion of the compensation committee, be credited on the amount of cash dividend equivalents at a rate and subject to such terms as determined by the compensation committee, which accumulated dividend equivalents (and interest thereon, if applicable) shall be payable at the same time that the underlying restricted stock units are settled.
+The Compensation Committee will be authorized to grant restricted stock unit awards, which will be subject to the terms and conditions established by the Compensation Committee.
+A restricted stock unit award, once vested, may be settled in a number of shares of our Class A common stock equal to the number of units earned, in cash equal to the fair market value of the number of shares of our Class A common stock earned in respect of such restricted stock unit award or in a combination of the foregoing, at the election of the Compensation Committee.
+Restricted stock units may be settled at the expiration of the period over which the units are to be earned or at a later date selected by the Compensation Committee.
+To the extent provided in an award agreement, the holder of outstanding restricted stock units shall be entitled to be credited with dividend equivalent payments upon the payment by us of dividends on shares of our Class A common stock, either in cash or, at the sole discretion of the Compensation Committee, in shares of our Class A common stock having a fair market value equal to the amount of such dividends (or a combination of cash and shares), and interest may, at the sole discretion of the Compensation Committee, be credited on the amount of cash dividend equivalents at a rate and subject to such terms as determined by the Compensation Committee, which accumulated dividend equivalents (and interest thereon, if applicable) shall be payable at the same time that the underlying restricted stock units are settled.

-Other Stock-Based Awards and Other Cash-Based Awards.
-The compensation committee will be authorized to grant awards of unrestricted shares of our common stock, rights to receive grants of awards at a future date, other awards denominated in shares of our common stock, or awards that provide for cash payments based in whole or in part on the value of our common stock and other cash-based awards under such terms and conditions as the compensation committee may determine and as set forth in the applicable award agreement.
+Other Stock-Based Awards.
+The Compensation Committee will be authorized to grant awards of unrestricted shares of our Class A common stock, rights to receive grants of awards at a future date, other awards denominated in shares of our Class A common stock, or awards that provide for cash payments based in whole or in part on the value of our Class A common stock under such terms and conditions as the Compensation Committee may determine and as set forth in the applicable award agreement.